WasabiMushyPeas/E28-Turbo/README.md

 ### Turbo

-The ideal turbo size would be a 67mm turbine with a 70mm compressor.
+The ideal turbo size would be a 67mm turbine with a 60mm compressor (whol set H351 off a dodge cummins).
 The closest Borg Warner turbo is the BorgWarner Airwerks S257SX-E (7670)

+### Turbo Oil Feed and Return

+The oil feed can be taken from the oil pressure sensor port.
+The oil return can be taken from the oil pan where the 7series turbo oil return is.

+### Back Pressure

+A back pressure sensor is recommended.

 ### Intercooler